oavioz/aws-workshop-serverless-datalake/README.md

 # Part 5: Visualize Data

 ## Setting Up QuickSight
-In this step we will visualize it using QuickSight
+In this step we will create a visualization it using QuickSight

-Login to Amazon Quick Sight Console & complete the registration & sign-up
+Login to Amazon QuickSight Console and complete the registration and signup

 * GoTo: https://us-east-1.quicksight.aws.amazon.com/sn/start
-* You should see quicksight hompage:
+* You should see quicksight dashboard:
 ![
-](./img/quicksight_home_page.jpg)
+](./images/quicksight_home_page.jpg)

-## Setting QuickSight Permissions
+## Configure QuickSight Permissions

 * GoTo: https://us-east-1.quicksight.aws.amazon.com/sn/console/resources?#
 * Select: **Amazon Athena**  - this enables QuickSight access to Amazon Athena databases